 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

-Education in information systems concepts is critical for workers in every discipline of business and commerce.
-Today, computer systems are used for business processes from communications to order processing to customer support and in business functions ranging from marketing to human resources to accounting and finance.
-Chances are, regardless of the occupation, students will need to have an understanding of what business computing systems can and cannot do and be able to suggest new uses for business computing systems and participate in the design of solutions to business problems employing business computing systems.
+Knowledge of the concepts of information systems is critical for workers in every discipline of business, commerce and information technology.
+Today, information systems are used for business processes from communications to order processing to customer support and in business functions ranging from marketing to human resources to accounting and finance.
+Chances are, regardless of the occupation, students will need to have an understanding of what business information systems are able to achieve and they need to be able to suggest new uses for business information systems and participate in the design of solutions to business problems employing business information systems.

 The aim of this course is to offer the traditional coverage of information systems concepts, through placing the content within the context of business and information systems, to enable students to effectively apply business information systems as support tools within their study programme and profession.
-The course will explore fundamental concepts including: how business information systems are involved in organisations; hardware and software usage within businesses; telecommunications and internet technologies, including intranets, extranets, and e-commerce; specialised business computing systems, including artificial intelligence, expert systems, and virtual reality; information systems project management; and security, privacy, and ethical issues.
-In addition, students will be exposed to a range of business information systems and tasks including presentation tools, database querying and manipulation and report generation, and business analytical spreadsheet usage.
+The course will explore fundamental concepts including: software, hardware, telecommunications and database usage within businesses; internet technologies, including cloud computing, social media, intranets, extranets, and e-commerce; security, privacy, and ethical issues; how business information systems are utilised in organisations, including transaction processing systems, enterprise resource planning systems, management information systems and decision support systems; specialised business computing systems, including artificial intelligence, expert systems, and virtual reality; and information systems project management.
+In addition, students will be exposed to a range of business information systems and tasks including presentation tools, database manipulation and report generation, and business analytical spreadsheet usage.

 On successful completion of this course students should be able to: